Vinylwalk3r/crystal-notes/content/Configure Borgmatic & Recover Files.md

 This can be done several ways.
 One way is just to let Borgmatic overwrite the existing files on the host.
 Say you have a directory "test" that you have backed up.
 Then it gets corrupted.
 You CAN let Borgmatic just write into the "test" directory and overwrite the corrupt files with the good copies from the backup.
 OR
 We ask Borgmatic to pull the backed up files and put it in a different directory.
-I personaly like this approach.
+I personally like this approach.
 This is how I do it:

 ```bash
 borgmatic extract --repository {the name of the repo from "borgmatic rlist"} --archive [latest] --destination {destination path on host} --path {full path in archive}